caime5/ExigentY9-PrivateEquityGame/README.md

 Credit awarded:
   Steven Mcilrath - Creating companies, their functions, and statistics.
 Design constraints, other physical details not seen in the online version
   Carlos Mendoza - Implementing ideas, creating design decisions for each interaction, all code.

+Instructions: Download, extract, then read the How to Run.txt.
+Proceed as you need.